jefftriplett/jefftriplett.github.io/_posts/2017-04-21-response-hierarchy.md

 ## Spam

 I will never respond.
-Especially if it's Github related and you just saw my email because I starred a repo.
+Especially if it's GitHub related and you just saw my email because I starred a repo.

 ## LinkedIn